8 Vintage Home Trends That’ll Take You Way Back

 1952: A Floor for All Seasons

 Originally a cork cutter, Armstrong began making linoleum in 1907.
 By midcentury, it had dozens of styles and was known for product quality.
 Ads successfully targeted women, emphasizing linoleum as attractive and easy to clean and maintain.
+Fans of the '50s will get a kick out of these vintage Frank Sinatra photos.

 1952: Modern Comfort